JakeWharton/jakewharton.com/_posts/2019-12-18-d8-library-desugaring.md

 This ensures you don't errantly use an unsupported type or API, but it does not help for discoverability.

-For now the best list of backported types is in the [Android Studio preview features](https://developer.android.com/studio/preview/features#j8-desugar) and the best list of backported APIs on existing types are the two lists in this post ([1](/static/files/d8_api_desugar_list.txt), [2](/static/files/d8_api_desugar_list_on_desugared_types.txt)).
+For now the best list of backported types is in the [Android Studio 4.0 feature list](https://developer.android.com/studio/releases/gradle-plugin#j8-library-desugaring) and the best list of backported APIs on existing types are the two lists in this post ([1](/static/files/d8_api_desugar_list.txt), [2](/static/files/d8_api_desugar_list_on_desugared_types.txt)).
 Hopefully in the future these will be more discoverable, though.

 ---